Get To Know Your Customers Day

-Here are four new Get to Know Your Customers Day ideas you can use in 2021 to get up to speed on customers’ expectations for retailers and eCommerce businesses.
+Here are four new Get to Know Your Customers Day ideas you can use to get up to speed on customers’ expectations for retailers and eCommerce businesses.

 Send a Poll…with an Incentive

 More and more customers prefer to interact with businesses online, but few are willing to give you their feedback for free.
 By coupling a poll with an incentive, like a discount or gift card, you can more effectively encourage customer engagement.
 And, more importantly, this approach will allow you to show genuine appreciation for your customers.

 If you live in a place with fewer restrictions and high vaccination levels, you can host a hybrid event, rather than a strictly virtual one.
 Not only does this allow you to connect with customers on a more personal level, but it also enables you to collect feedback from customers with different perspectives and preferences.

 The trick with hybrid events is to make sure you create equally engaging and enjoyable activities and interactions for both groups – so you don’t alienate any of your shoppers.

 Send a Text or Make a Call… Just to Say Thanks

 If you want to build rapport and encourage open communication with your customers, not every outreach can come with an ask.
 Otherwise, your customers will start to feel like you see them as revenue rather than people.